 Tui Na (pronounced 'tway nah'), translated as 'push and grasp', is an ancient form Chinese orthopedic massage that is very similar to today’s Active Release techniques.
 It’s a dynamic bodywork method that utilizes acupressure, stretching, and joint mobilizations, which affect soft tissue (muscle and tendons), improve the flow of Qi and blood to the affected area, break down scar tissue, and realign muscle fibers.
 It’s great for the treatment of tendonitis and muscle strain, arthritis, sprains, post-operative healing, back pain, cramping, and more.

 Cupping is becoming very popular among physical therapists and sports doctors for its many healing benefits.
 Small dome-shaped glass cups are used to create a vacuum and then are quickly and painlessly placed on the skin.
 It feels like a suction cup!
 By creating high tension inside the cup, the surrounding muscle tissue is forced to release.
 It also creates space between your skin and muscle tissue thereby increasing circulation, breaking up scar tissue and fascia, and removing toxins.
 Cupping can leave a light red to dark purple mark at the cupping site.
 This is a normal reaction and is simply blood under the surface of the skin.
 These marks will fade after one day to a little over a week.

-In TCM, looking at a patient’s diet is one of the first places we go when there are disharmonies in the body.
-Although in the West we often think a salad and a cold glass of water is a healthy meal, this may not be true for everyone and every body.
-We are unique people and so are our digestive systems!
-It’s equally important to have a meal plan that suits your body, condition, and health goals as it is to see your acupuncturist regularly.
+In Chinese medicine, looking at a patient’s diet is one of the first places we go when there are disharmonies in the body.
+Although in the west we often think a salad and a cold glass of water is a healthy meal, this may not be true for everybody.
+We are unique people and so are our digestive systems.
+It’s equally important to have a meal plan that suits your body, condition, and health goals.